Child safety on Roblox: Financial exploitation

-Roblox's business model has been criticized, with the platform being accused of featuring exploitative practices that target children; Professor Jane Juffer at Cornell University accused Roblox of encouraging consumerism in children.
+Roblox's business model has been heavily criticized, with the platform being accused of featuring exploitative practices that target children; Professor Jane Juffer at Cornell University accused Roblox of encouraging consumerism in children.
 Some found that the platform made it very easy to purchase microtransactions, leading to numerous instances where children have spent large sums of money on the platform without parents' knowledge.

 Roblox hosts many games which feature loot boxes—consumable virtual items gives items based on random chance.
 Loot boxes have been criticized for promoting gambling towards children.
 Loot boxes are recommended by Roblox as one of the monetization strategies the developers may employ.

 In April 2022, Truth in Advertising filed a complaint against Roblox with the Federal Trade Commission for false advertising, mainly failing to disclose when advertising is present, such as with advergames and brand ambassadors.
 As a response, Roblox hid advertisements from users under the age of 13 starting in March 2023.
 However, these restrictions did not apply to advergames, leading to further criticism by Truth in Advertising and children's digital rights organization 5Rights.

 Investigative journalism YouTube channel People Make Games accused the platform of "exploiting" younger game developers by promising them large amounts of money from creating games, only to apply high revenue cuts and leaving creators with little to no income.
 They likened the platform's business model to a company scrip.
 After Roblox requested the channel to take down the video, People Make Games released several more accusations towards Roblox, focused on an alleged lack of oversight of developers and a method for people to address developer abuse, leading to child developers being exploited for labor on third-party platforms.
 They also criticized the platform's virtual economy, comparing the limited collectibles market to gambling.